ENG517/Procedure/kolskid/p-standomix300-make-pasta.md

    - The dough should form a ball, pull away from the sides of the bowl, and leave no excess flour in the bowl.

 ![Pasta dough pulling away from the bowl](<assets/images/screenshots/Pasta pics/Pasta dough.jpg>)
+>*Figure 1: Pasta dough pulling away from the bowl*

 6. Remove the finished dough from the mixer and shape into a wide, flat disk (about 1 inch thick) with your hands.
 7. Wrap the dough in plastic and rest on the counter for 25 minutes, or up to 1 hour.